Business Conduct Compliance Training

 Explains how to prevent, recognize, and address various harassment issues in the workplace.

-To provide an overview of U.S. Securities laws as these pertain to the disclosure of confidential information and to trading in securities while in possession of confidential information and to ensure audience familiarity with CPS-722 and CPS-724 which address this subject.
+Provides an overview of U.S. Securities laws as these pertain to the disclosure of confidential information and to trading in securities while in possession of confidential information.
+Ensures audience familiarity with the associated company policies which address this subject.

 International Business Practices

 Course covers compliance with anti-corruption laws in the US and other countries in which we do business.
-Highlights requirements of the U.S. Anti-boycott Law, and the U.S. Foreign Corrupt Practices Act.
+Highlights requirements of the U.S. Anti-boycott Law, the UK Bribery Act and the U.S. Foreign Corrupt Practices Act.